Bilal2453/coro-docs/docs/coro-http.md

 | reset | function | TODO[7] |

 ### TLS Options
-Here are the available options and fields for configuring an SSL/TLS connections.
+Here are the available options and fields for configuring an SSL/TLS connection.

 #### Acceptable Fields
 | Field | Type   | Description |